 What is Peckham Levels?

 It's a converted 6 level car park!
 Apparently it was empty for years and over time the most affordable cinema in London, Peckhamplex, moved in to the front and Bold Tenancies / Frank's Cafe opened on the roof during summers for over a decade.
-Then after another while, working with Southwark Council, a brilliant organisation called Makeshift decided to take it on (they set up Pop Brixton and their mission is to transform empty public spaces into communal space for small businesses and locals) and make it a cultural hub!
+Then after another while, working with Southwark Council, an organisation called Makeshift decided to take it on (they set up Pop Brixton and their mission is to transform empty public spaces into communal space for small businesses and locals) and make it a cultural hub!
 After being refurbed during part of 2017, it opened in November 2017.
 It's in Peckham, which Diana and I love - we live close by in Camberwell.

 1. Tonnes of Restaurants and Bars!